cpaie/upload-documents-hr/README.md

 ---

-**Note**: This React application supports both Make.com webhook uploads and Firebase Storage uploads.
+**Note**: This React application supports multiple upload modes:
+- **Make.com webhook uploads** - Send files to external processing
+- **Firebase Storage uploads** - Store files in Firebase
+- **Google Drive uploads** - Store files in Google Drive (with or without backend)

 Choose the mode that best fits your needs.
 Ensure you have proper permissions and security measures in place for your specific use case.